How to Heat Mold Powerslide Boots

 Please follow the steps below in order to get the best result.

-Our boots can be heat molded using your oven or a heat gun.
+Our boots can be heat moulded using your oven or a heat gun.

 - remove the wheels and open the laces and buckles

 - pre-heat the oven to 80 °C - 90 °C